8:00AM - 5:00PM

 Market Your New Business

 Marketing is the key to the success of your new endeavor.
 You don’t have to have a lot of money to market your services.
 You can use social media and internet ads at little or no cost.
 Word of mouth is free.
-Order some business cards and hand them out and post them around town.
+Order some business cards hand them out and post them around town.
 If you have a little more money, consider putting ads in local publications.

 Invoice Jobs, Collect Payments, and Manage Cash Flow